beshu-tech/readonlyrest-docs/kibana.md

 ### Configure the template tenancy

-Now login as administrator in Kibana, hop into the "Template" tenancy, and start configuring the default UX for your future tenants.
-Add all the index patterns, create or import all the dashboards you want.
+Now login as administrator in Kibana, hop into the "Template" tenancy, and start configuring the default saved objects for your future tenants: add all the data views, create or import all the dashboards you want.

 ### Configure the template tenancy index in ReadonlyREST Enterprise